ChuckBorris33/koronaslovakia/README.md

-# Pool stats
+# Korona stats

-Small application for scrapping visitor count from webpage of public pool in Petržalka and displaying it in graph.
+Small application for scrapping and displaying statistics about corona virus cases in Slovakia.
+Data is scrapped from official government site www.korona.gov.sk

-App is running at www.poolstats.borko.rocks
+App is running at www.korona.zalman.online